mm80843/T3.5/docs/Article/PBN__Article_24.md

 # __Response to COVID-19 in Taiwan: Big Data Analytics, New Technology, and Proactive Testing__

-## Summary of the article
+## Short summary of the article

-Taiwan is a country that is close to China and was expected to have a lot of cases of the coronavirus.
-But they took quick action to prevent the spread of the virus.
-They sent health declaration passes to people's phones to make it easier for them to go through immigration.
-If someone had traveled to a high-risk area, they were quarantined at home and monitored through their phones.
-Taiwan also found cases of the virus by testing people with severe respiratory symptoms.
-They set up a hotline for people to report any symptoms or cases they knew about.
-The government made sure that people under quarantine had food and regular health checks.
-They also provided information to the public through announcements by important officials.
-Overall, Taiwan did a good job in responding to the crisis and protecting its citizens.
+Taiwan has implemented various proactive measures to prevent the spread of COVID-19 and minimize the impact of the epidemic.
+These measures include border control, case identification, containment, resource allocation, public reassurance and education, and effective communication strategies.
+The National Health Insurance Administration (NHIA) and the National Immigration Agency integrated patients' travel history with their NHI identification card data, allowing the government to track individuals at high risk.
+Those identified as high risk were monitored electronically through their mobile phones.
+The government also established the National Health Command Center (NHCC) as the operational command point for direct communications among central, regional, and local authorities.
+Taiwan has rapidly implemented over 120 action items, including border control, case identification, quarantine measures, resource allocation, and public education.
+The government has communicated with the public in a clear and compassionate manner, with high approval ratings for their handling of the crisis.
+Challenges faced include language barriers for non-Taiwanese citizens and the docking of a cruise ship with confirmed infections.
+Taiwan's experience highlights the importance of early recognition, timely and transparent information delivery, and effective crisis management in responding to a public health crisis.

+## Year of publication

+2020

 ## Title of the article